main getinvolved banner

 Volunteers are needed in a variety of capacities, especially as tour guides.

-Mount Clare is looking for volunteers to assist us Tuesday through Friday 10:00 to 4:00.
+Mount Clare is looking for volunteers to assist us Thursday through Sunday 11:00 to 4:00.
 You may select a flexible or regular schedule to volunteer.
-The following positions are open:
+If you are interested in volunteering for any of these positions, please contact us at 410-752-2490 ext.
+209 or via email at director@mountclare.org.

 Research Assistant